paulmcquad/paulmcquad/README.md

 ## I'm a freelance open source developer and mentor

 - 🔭 I’m currently working on my projects involving maths and coding.
-- 🌱 I’m currently learning Geometry.
+- 🌱 I’m currently researching number theory.
 - 👯 I’m looking to collaborate on other developers.
 - 🤔 I’m looking for help to improve coderforge website.
 - 💬 Ask me about anything you want help with.